dsc-courses/dsc106-2025-wi/labs/lab06/index.md

 ### Step 0.4: Exclude CSV from committed files.

-Since we are now generating the script on the server as well, there is no reason to include it in our commits.
+You may have noticed that a lot of new files got generated when you installed elocuent using npm install.
+We do not need to commit all these files to our repository!
+Since we are now generating the script on the server as well, there is no reason to include meta/loc.csv in our commits as well.

+There's a really neat way to ensure that these files are not committed to your repository.
+It's called a .gitignore.
+Create a file named `.gitignore` in the root folder.
+Add `meta/loc.csv` and `node_modules/` to your `.gitignore` file.

-Add `meta/loc.csv` to your `.gitignore` file.
+Check out [this resource](https://docs.github.com/en/get-started/getting-started-with-git/ignoring-files) to get an in-depth understanding of a `.gitignore` file.

 If you have already committed it, you will need to first delete the file, commit & push the deletion and the addition to `.gitignore`,